Brown Thomas: History

 The Dublin store was opened by Hugh Brown at 16 Grafton Street in 1848.
 The following year, with James Thomas, he expanded into No.17.
 By the mid-1850s, they had also bought number 15 and enlarged the shop further.
 The company was purchased by Harry Gordon Selfridge in 1919 and operated as a branch of Selfridge Provincial Stores until 1933, when it was sold to John McGuire, who had made his name in Clerys.

 In the 1960s, the company went public on the Irish Stock Exchange.
+By December 1970, it had its main shop in Dublin, together with shops in Cork and Tralee, and five A Wear boutiques.
+In March 1971, it accepted an offer from Penneys to purchase its Cork and tralee shops.

 In 1971, Galen Weston bought a share in the company and in 1983 bought the balance of the shares, and Brown Thomas became private again.

 In 1989, the company attempted to buy the Switzer Group, which included Switzers in Dublin, along with Cashs of Cork, Moons of Galway and Todds of Limerick from House of Fraser.
 However, they were outbid by the Ewart Group from Belfast.
 Ewart subsequently failed, as the deal could not be financed, allowing Brown Thomas to make a second bid in November 1990, which was accepted.
 The acquisition was subsequently completed on 16 April 1991.

 In 1994, Brown Thomas sold its original store to Marks & Spencer for £20m and took over the lease of the then M&S store at 28/29 Grafton Street, which then became BT2.
 This transaction was completed on 11 February 1995.

 The two Dublin stores merged in Switzer's location on 14 February 1995 but under the name Brown Thomas.
 Cashs, Moon's and Todd's continued until 1998, however between 1998 and 2000 were all rebranded Brown Thomas.
 BT2 meanwhile opened in 1998.

 The company also owned the A Wear retail chain until June 2007.
 The Brown Thomas Group sold A Wear for €70m to a management buyout (MBO) team, which was backed by UK private equity firm Alchemy Partners.
 It is understood that Brown Thomas had expected to get €85m for the A Wear business, but later settled for the lower sum.

 In December 2021, the Weston family sold Brown Thomas and Arnotts to a Thai-Austrian consortium, Central Group, for €4.7 billion.

 In February 2022, a store opened in the Dundrum Town Centre, taking over part of the former House of Fraser location there.
+In November 2023, Signa Holding, part owner of Selfridges, and in turn Brown Thomas, filed for insolvency.

+In October 2024, Saudi Arabia's Public Investment Fund (PIF) acquired Signa Holding's 40% stake in the Selfridges Group.
+As a result, Central Group now holds 60%, while PIF owns 40%, making them joint owners of Brown Thomas today.